 '''

 get_pid()

-Reports PI

-'''

 Reports PID of this process

-'''

 get_stderr()

-'''

 Get the full stderr of the subprocess so far.

 Returns Standard error of the process.

+Return type str

 get_stdout()

 Get the full stdout of the subprocess so far.

 Returns Standard output of the process.

+Return type str

 get_user_id()

 Reports user id of this process

-'''

-is sudo enabled()

-'''
+is_sudo_enabled()

 Returns whether the subprocess is running with sudo enabled

 kill()

 Send a signal.SIGKILL to the process.

-poll()

 Call the subprocess poll() method, fill results if rc is not None.

-'''

 run (timeout=None, sig=15)

+Start a process and wait for it to end, returning the result attr.

 '''

-Start a process and wait for it to end, returning the result attr.

-If the process was already started using .start(), this will simply wait for it to end.

 - timeout (float) Time (seconds) we'll wait until the process is finished.
-If it's not, we'll try to terminate it and get a status. - sig(int) Signal to send to the process in case it did not end after the specified timeout.
+If it's not, we'll try to terminate it and it's children using sig and get a status.
+When the process refuses to die within 1s we use SIGKILL and report the status (be it exit_code or zombie) - sig (int) Signal to send to the process in case it did not end after the specified timeout.